sumedharai12/KeepinItReal/README.md

 # KeepinItReal
-DSGA 1003 Machine Learning Project
+"Keepin' It Real: How to Identify Fake and Genuine Reviews" DSGA-1003 Machine Learning Project